ansaldn/UoGACE/Rover/README.md

 ```python3
 def lineColour()
 ```
-Determines the colour of the parking bay based on the expected IR reflectance value
+Determines whether or not the Rover has reached the parking bay, based on the expected IR reflectance value

 ### pathCorrection.py
 - Corrects the path of the Rover if it's traversal starts becoming crooked